 Under the 2015 Employment Agreement, if Mr. Kathwari's employment is terminated other than for cause, voluntary termination or retirement, he would (2) receive a prorated bonus entitlement from the beginning of the fiscal year through the termination date.
 If Mr. Kathwari's employment is terminated by the Company without cause or by Mr. Kathwari for good reason (as defined in the 2015 Employment Agreement), he would be entitled to a lump sum payment, within 75 days following termination of employment, equal to the lesser of (i) the sum of his two (2) largest annual bonuses or (ii) \$2.0 million.
 Under the 2015 Employment Agreement, if Mr. Kathwari's employment is terminated without cause, the Company would continue to pay life and - (3) disability insurance payments for 24 months from and after the date of termination, or in the event of disability, or change in control, for 12 months.
-The amount disclosed is the total undiscounted amount of future life and disability insurance payments. - Outstanding stock options that have vested as of June 30, 2019 were excluded from the table above.
-At June 30, 2019, all of Mr. Kathwari's previously (4)granted stock options were fully vested. - earning in accordance with the 2015 Employment Agreement.
-In the event of a change in control, 130,000 shares would vest immediately.
-The closing market price at June 30, 2019 was used to value the shares.
-(5) - If Mr. Kathwari's employment is terminated due to retirement, without cause, or change in control, he is entitled to health and welfare benefits for a period (6) of 24 months following the termination of his employment.
+The amount disclosed is the total undiscounted amount of future life and disability insurance payments.
+At June 30, 2020, all of Mr. Kathwari's previously granted stock options were fully vested. - If Mr. Kathwari is terminated due to retirement, death, disability, or without cause, 162,500 shares would remain outstanding and be subject to vesting and earning in accordance with the 2015 Employment Agreement.
+If Mr. Kathwari's employment is terminated due to the event of a change in control, all performance stock unit grants outstanding on the date of termination shall fully vest at the target level.
+The closing market price at June 30, 2020 of \$11.83 was used to value the shares. - if Mr. Kathwari's employment is terminated due to retirement, without cause, or change in control, he is entitled to health and welfare benefits for a period (6) of 24 months following the termination of his employment.
 The Company's estimated cost for medical and dental insurance was used to value the benefit. - (7) The Change in Control Severance Plan for officers of the Company other than Mr. Kathwari provides for a lump sum payment equivalent to 12 months' salary in the event of a change in control. - The Change in Control Severance Plan for officers of the Company other than Mr. Kathwari provides for a lump sum payment equivalent to the average bonus earned during the past three fiscal years in the event of a change in control.